 2. Richard Blum Founded the Private Equity Firm Blum Capital in 1975, and His Personal Net Worth Was Estimated to be Close to $1 Billion

-Richard Blum is a giant in the investment banking world.
+Richard Blum was a giant in the investment banking world.
 He founded Blum Capital in 1975 in San Francisco.
 The home page of its website describes the company as an “investment management firm specializing in corporate private equity transactions.”
 At age 83, Blum remains chairman of the company.

 Blum Capital has invested in dozens of companies since its founding.
 Its portfolio includes commercial real estate firm CBRE, retail stores including Michaels and Tiffany & Co., media companies such as Getty Images and SBA Communications, and a long list of health care and financial services companies.